vangdfang/libcutter/README.md

 ## Providing keys

-You have two options for providing these keys:

-* Provide them at runtime, using a config file, for maximum flexibility.
-* Provide them at compile-time, so you don't have to use a config file each time.

-By default, this project compiles for runtime keys.
-If you would like to specify compile-time keys, see `include/pub/keys.h`.
-Simply:

-1. Remove the `#define NO_COMPILE_TIME_KEYS` block.
-2. Replace all the dummy keys with your keys.

-If you do not specify compile-time keys, you must provide a configuration file at runtime.
-This looks very similar to `keys.h`---it is a simple text file with a key's name and a key on each line, separated by whitespace.
+You must provide keys at runtime by passing in a path to a key configuration file to each utility.

+Key config files are a simple text file with a key's name and a key on each line, separated by whitespace.
 Like this (using fake keys):

 ```
 MOVE_KEY_0  0x0123abcd